Navigation

 In addition, gray filters are needed for long exposures with a drone.
 The smear and flow effects are caused by slow shutter speeds.

-Neutral density filter when photographing with drones.
+Neutral density filter exposure times when photographing with drones

 - DJI ND4 Filter: Passes 1/4 of the incident light, Reduces light by 2-stops